pchalamet/NTerraform/README.md

 Script `NTerraform/build.ps1` can regenerate definitions.
 Update `NTerraform/providers.txt` accordingly.

 # Future
 This is a POC as stated before.
-Roadmap is for the moment:

-1. Generate tf files (DONE):
-schema.Build() does nothing so it must detect context and generate tf files accordingly.
-Idea is to use either FSI (F# interactive) and C# script (https://github.com/filipw/dotnet-script): capture execution contexte and generate tf files.
+Following items are in sight:

-2. Generate Nugets:
+## Generate Nuget
 NTerraform is just a bunch of code and not modular enough.
 Idea is to generate Nugets for each providers and be able to reference each Nuget in script.
 For example, C# script support `#r "nuget"` syntax.
 FSI does not for the moment but is planned.

-3. Command line parameters forwarding:
+## Forward command line parameters
-NTerraform app should be the entry point and delegate everything to real terraform then in schema.Build().
+NTerraform script should be the entry point and delegate everything to real terraform then in configuration.build().
 Also should be able to support outputs by parsing terraform output.

-4. Implement terraform type provider (F#):
-Import definition directly from a type provider without requiring prior NTerraform support library reference or compilation.
-Could be slow.

-5. Switch to a fully F# type model.
-F# has a showstopper as of now: no support for nested class.
-Optional support is weak unfortunately.
+## Switch to F# data model
+Type model is implemented in C# for the moment.
+F# does not support nested class nor easy module definition.
+There is already an F# generator but it miss module support so conflicts can arise.
+F# types would be far better
+* immutable collections & native F# collection (list, Map & Set) This is a low priority as C# host is still considered (using dotnet-script).